CS 473: Useful Resources

-- Lecture notes, slides, lab handouts, homeworks, and exams are available for several past semesters of algorithms classes at Illinois.
-For each class, I've listed only the most recent iteration for each instructor, but several older semesters are also available.
+- Lecture notes, lecture videos, slides, lab handouts, homeworks, and exams are available for several past semesters of algorithms classes at Illinois.
+The TV emoji 📺 indicates classes with freely available lecture videos.

 Fall 2011) — notes, videos, and problem sets